Cayenne Pepper

 Question: Hello, I found your website last week and began drinking the cayenne pepper water for a hemorrhoid problem.
 I felt pretty good when I first started, reduced swelling and almost more energetic, but the last couple of days the problem has gotten worse and I seem to be in more pain.
 I don't have a bleeding hemorrhoid problem, but it's more painful as of late.
 Is this possible from constriction on the hemorrhoidal veins, or are new symptoms appearing?
 I have been using about a 1/4 tsp for the last week.
 What do you know of horse chestnut extract?
 Thanks for the help, I hoped this would rid me of this problem, but hasn't yet.
 Also, should I increase the amount used, would persistent use be more beneficial in fixing the problem, or should it have fixed the problem at this point?

-Answer: I do know cayenne will heal hemorrhoids if you take it consistently.
+Answer: I do know Capsicum or cayenne pepper will heal hemorrhoids if you take it consistently.
 For me it cleared it up in two days -- literally.
 I suggest increasing your intake to perhaps a half a teaspoon.
 Sometimes the body adapts really quickly.
-I have a relative in Santa Rosa, California who has terrible migraines.
+I have a friend who has terrible migraines.
 She's been taking cayenne for it and it's helped but not as effectively as previously.
 She decided to increase the amount she usually takes and it worked literally in minutes, she said.

-While migraines are different from hemorrhoids, of course, perhaps increasing the dosage will help.
+While migraines are different from hemorrhoids, of course, perhaps increasing the amount supplemented with will help.
 I would also start eating nothing but fiber-rich foods like vegetables, fruits and grains for a few weeks to help the healing.
-Cayenne pepper does work, it really does, but its effects are compounding for the better when a high-fiber diet is combined with it.
+Cayenne pepper does help, it really does, but its effects are compounding for the better when a high-fiber diet is combined with it.
 Sometimes, like in my case, cayenne works immediately and that's enough for people.

 I recommend horse chestnut too and if used in a sensible way with cayenne it will amplify your results.cayenne pepper powder